stat133-sp19/hw-stat133-D1792/binomial/README.md

 ## Motivation

-This package has been developed to illustrate some of the concepts behind the creation of an R package.
+As the Workout3 assignment, this package has been developed to familiarize myself with the creation of an R package.

 ## Installation